RafaelNLourenco/Autonomous-system/README.md

 4. Run the project

 ## How Can't Stop board game works
-There are 11 collumns enumerates 2 until 12, the winner is who finish 3 of these collumns.
-You can advance in collumns making pairs of 4 dice.
+There are 11 collumns with range of 2 until 12, the object its to be the first player to win 3 of these collumns.
+In your turn you roll 4 dice at once and pair two pairs horever you like and add the dice in each pair together then you can advance in collumns of the sums.
 Making pairs its a choice and the other one its stop or roll dice again.
-For more details check this quick guide here
+For more details check this quick guide [here](https://www.youtube.com/watch?v=VUGvOQatVDc)

 ## Decisions
-Its based on math and statistic fundamentals and for each decision a diferent strategy:
+It's based on math and statistic fundamentals and for each decision match a diferent strategy:
 + Make pairs of dice - It's use couple of first degree polynomial functions comparing all union;
 + Continue or stop - It's use some combinations comparing the good cases and all possibilities